 Contact LastPass support

-After exporting their data, your plan members can import the CSV file to Dashlane using the web app or Android app but not the iOS (Apple) or Safari apps.
+After exporting their data, your plan members can import the CSV file to Dashlane using the web app or Android app but not the iOS (Apple) or macOS app.

 Import a LastPass CSV file with the web app

-- In the Dashlane web app, select the My account menu.
-Then select Settings and Import data.
+In the My account menu, select Settings and then Import data.

 - For Import source, select LastPass.